CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Juan_logbook.md

 This interim progress report is due to 2 factors.
 My family and I are going on vacation from the 18th until the 21st of April, and I will only be able to work a few hours on those days, if at all.
 On the 17th, the [Green Business Summit 2018](https://events.economist.com/events-conferences/emea/Greenbusinesssummit) is being held two blocks from where I live.
 I signed up and am going to learn about things and see if I can schmooze with  businessmen and pitch AguaClara.
 That is why this week will be light on work.

 ### Done
 1. I need to be a bit more organized and broaden my scope to consider more than just the summary sheets at any given time.
-One day out of every week, I will look at the class as a whole and see how it can be streamlined.
+One day out of every week, I will zoom out of my current project, which will be summary sheets/powerpoints in the near future, and look at the general organization/structure of the class.
 2. Is it a problem that we are presumably using the same repo to give subsequent years of students their DCs?
 Is it possible for them to checkout a previous commit to get the DC solutions from previous years?
-3.
+    - I think that it is not a huge deal.
+There are so many ways to cheat in any class if a student tries hard enough.
+Most students won't have any prior knowledge of github anyways, and will be unlikely to even know this is possible.
+3. I have checked out the possibility of moving everything from confluence to github.
+Not only is it possible, but it wouldn't even be that difficult.
+The only concern would be the locations of certain images and files, but that is not a legitimate reason not to do the switch.
+It would take me 10 hours MAX and probably a lot less.
+Organizing the file structure on github would be the only tricky part.
+    - I have made the first line of the sample syllabus via a markdown table, you may find it [here](https://github.com/AguaClara/CEE4540_DC/blob/Flow_Control_and_Measurement_v2/Sample_Syllabus.md).
+The raw file is still a mess exactly like the confluence one, but I believe that is unavoidable.
+By expanding the atom window/shrinking the text size each row can take up one line, which makes the table begins to look normal and navigable.

+### To Do
+1. Umm... everything.
+Summary sheet making is a slow process if a quality product is desired.
+Which of course it is.
+2. **Should I begin to make the switch from confluence to github?**